California Self-Driving Car Accident Lawyers

 • Internal Damage — Trauma to the heart, liver, and other organs can lead to internal bleeding and life-threatening injuries.

-California law may allow you to recover medical costs and other losses caused by the accident.
-Our self-driving car accident lawyers can help you understand what compensation you might be eligible for.
+In the most tragic cases, self-driving car accidents can result in fatalities.
+The victim’s eligible family members may be able to pursue a wrongful death claim for compensation.
+California law allows victims to pursue compensation for medical costs and other losses caused by the accident.
+Our self-driving car accident lawyers in California can help you understand what compensation you might be eligible for.

 California Self-Driving Car Regulations